 What inspired you to become an 11th Hour Racing ambassador?

 Having a presence at regattas as 11th Hour Racing creates incredible awareness about what we can all do to make our waters and environment a better and cleaner place.

-I spend nearly every day of my life on the water either coaching or racing, so obviously I am very passionate about sailing and the waters we sail on.
-I always try to do my part and encourage and ask others to do the same every time I am near the ocean, lakes, seas.
+I spend nearly every day of my life on the water, either coaching or racing, so obviously, I am very passionate about sailing and the waters we sail on.
+I always try to do my part and encourage and ask others to do the same every time I am near the ocean, lakes, and seas.
 Everyone needs to contribute to making our waters and shores a cleaner and better place.

 Supporting the mission

 Project Mission: Establish a fully electric coach boat for sailing clubs and collegiate teams in Rhode Island